Jennifer Cook: Master of Immortal Metal

 - Consumers: Before buying online, enter a shop's URL into Qti.ai's Scam Intelligence Engine that detects the legitimacy of ecommerce sites: Qti.ai/scami (There is no charge for this service.)

-- Small businesses: Register for a complimentary Brand Protection trial at Qti.ai/scami/inquiry
+- Small businesses: Inquire about our Brand Protection services at Qti.ai/scami/inquiry

 Stay tuned to Qti.ai and our social media outlets for all of our latest developments in improving the integrity of ecommerce.
 Contact cheryl@Qti.ai to discuss ways to work together.